wso2/micro-integrator/doc/working-with-the-micro-integrator.md

 You can download the product distribution from the [releases](https://github.com/wso2/micro-integrator/releases) page or using the (product installers)[https://docs.wso2.com/display/EI6xx/Installing+the+Product].
 If you chose to download the product distribution you will have to unzip it and put it in a preferred location (e.g.
  /usr/lib/wso2/wso2mi-1.0.0).
-Let's call this location MI_HOME in the rest of the section.
+Let's call this location MI_HOME in the rest of the document.
 You can use the following command depend on the platform to start Micro Integrator.

  - MacOS/Linux/CentOS - `sh <MI_HOME>/bin/micro-integrator.sh`